Fort Wayne, Indiana: Parks and recreation

 Fort Wayne Parks and Recreation maintains 86 public parks totaling 2,805 acre.
 Over 20 public and private golf courses are located in Allen County.
 Several notable parks include Johnny Appleseed Park (home to a campground and John Chapman's grave), McCulloch Park (home to Samuel Bigger's grave), and the Old Fort Park (The first and oldest park in Fort Wayne, site of the original well used in this fort).
 Downtown, there are a number of parks including Foellinger-Freimann Botanical Conservatory, Headwaters Park, Promenade Park, Swinney Park, and Lawton Park (named for Major-General Henry Lawton), which includes a skate park.
 Franke Park is the most extensive city park, covering 339.24 acre.
-Franke is home to the Foellinger Theatre, Shoaff Lake, and the Fort Wayne Children's Zoo.
+Franke is home to the Foellinger Theatre, Shoaff Lake, and the Fort Wayne Zoo.